 An objective of teaching Computing is to equip the children with the technological skill to become independent learners.
-While, at times, we do give direct instruction on how to use hardware or software, the main emphasis in teaching Computing is for children to use computers and other technology to help them to progress in whatever they are studying.
+While, at times, we do give direct instruction on how to use hardware or software, the main emphasis in teaching Computing is for children to use computers to help them to progress in whatever they are studying.